Uns0g/notes_app/README.md

 ## To Do

-- [x] The other tags' menus fade when the user clicks in another tag.
-- [x] A modal form for the tags with a close button.
-- [ ] A "No note found" message in case there are no notes with the searched title.
+- [x] A "No note found" message in case there are no notes with the searched title.
+- [ ] A visual element to show if it is in 'search state' or not.
 - [ ] A help button to give the user instructions and a guide to markdown syntax;
 - [ ] A "larger notes" section.
 - [ ] Responsiveness.